-Filtered Index is a new feature in SQL SERVER 2008.
-Filtered Index is used to index a portion of rows in a table that means it applies filter on INDEX which improves query performance, reduce index maintenance costs, and reduce index storage costs compared with full-table indexes.
+Filtered Index is a new feature in SQL SERVER.
+Filtered Index is used to index a portion of rows in a table that means it applies a filter on INDEX which improves query performance, reduces index maintenance costs, and reduce index storage costs compared with full-table indexes.

-When we see an Index created with some WHERE clause then that is actually a FILTERED INDEX.
+When we see an Index created with somewhere clause then that is actually a FILTERED.

 If we want to get the Employees whose Title is “Marketing Manager”, for that let’s create an INDEX on EmployeeID whose Title is “Marketing Manager” and then write the SQL Statement to retrieve Employees who are “Marketing Manager”.